mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/logging/recommendations/index.md

 excerpt: Recommended settings for monitoring and collecting metrics for Kubernetes, platform services, and applications deployed on the Konvoy cluster
 ---

 At D2iQ, we conduct routine performance testing of Konvoy.
-The following table provides recommended settings, based on cluster size and increasing workloads, that maintain a healthy ElasticSearch deployment.
+The following table provides recommended settings, based on cluster size and increasing workloads, that maintain a healthy Elasticsearch deployment.

 <p class="message--note"><strong>NOTE: </strong>The resource settings reflect some settings but do not represent the exact structure to be used in the Konvoy <code>cluster.yaml</code>.</p>

-## ElasticSearch
+## Elasticsearch

 <table>
   <tr>